BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Add Backend Credentials to Import Taxes.
     - Click 'Import Taxes' button to Import the Taxes from Woocommerce.

+* Refunds Export:
+     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Export Refunds.
+    - Click 'Export Refunds' button to Export the Refunds to Woocommerce.

 **Usage**
 *********